tmcdonough106/tmcdonough106.github.io/_pages/about.md

 I was also fortunate to have the opportunity to work as the Director of Communications for [Leading Cities](https://leadingcities.org/about), where I learned the value of science communication for technological integration and the importance of providing public support for social innovation.

 When I'm not doing research, I like to spend my time studying languages (currently Portuguese and Japanese), baking, and playing whatever instruments I can get my hands on.
+I'm also hoping to get into the NY marathon sometime in the near future.

 Thanks for stopping by!
 Email me if you'd like to collaborate.